 How to log in

-Visit OSC's XDMoD and click 'login' in the upper left corner of the page.
+Visit OSC's XDMoD (xdmod.osc.edu) and click 'Sign In' in the upper left corner of the page.

 The Usage tab is comprised of a chart selection tree on the left, and a chart viewer to the right of the page.
 The usage tab provides a convenient way to browse all the realms present in XDMoD.
 More information can be found at the XDMoD User Manual.

-The Application Kernels tab consists of three subsections, each has a specific goal in order to make viewing Application Kernels Simple and inuitive.
-The three sections consist of the Application Kernels Viewer, Application Kernels Explorer, and the Reports subsidiary tabs.
+The Application Kernels tab consists of three sub-tabs, and each has a specific goal in order to make viewing application kernels simple and intuitive.
+The three sub-tabs consist of the Application Kernels Viewer, Application Kernels Explorer, and the Reports subsidiary tabs.
 More information can be found at the XDMoD User Manual.

 This tab will allow you to manage reports.
 The left region provides a listing of any reports you have created.
 The right region displays any charts you have chosen to make available for building a report.
 More information can be found at the XDMoD User Manual.